NearVanilla/configuration/docs/02-getting-started.md

 pre-commit install
 ```

-### docker and docker-compose
+### docker and docker compose

 Required to actually run the server and necessary services.

 Follow the guide at: <https://docs.docker.com/engine/install/ubuntu/>
-Then install `docker-compose` through your package manager or pip.
+Then install `docker compose` through your package manager or pip.

 ### mineager